ptvan/ptvan.github.io/_posts/2019-11-15-timeseries-analysis-of-iPhone-health_data.md

 The functions you call depend on whether the data's mean, variance, or both have changed.
 You then need to specify penalties for calculating the changepoint(s), or have the algorithms calculate them for you.
 A nice walkthrough of the package is found [here](http://members.cbio.mines-paristech.fr/~thocking/change-tutorial/RK-CptWorkshop.html).

-### Modeling & prediction
+### Modeling & forecasting
-Some techniques can get pretty sophisticated (eg. [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter))
+Time series data can be modeled in different ways: [Hidden Markov Models](https://en.wikipedia.org/wiki/Hidden_Markov_model)(HMMs), linear Gaussian models with the Kalman filter applied, or Bayesian structures, each having its own strengths and weaknesses.

+For forecasting, extensions to STL could be used (eg. STLM, STLF), or depending on application you can use [Exponential Smoothing](https://pkg.robjhyndman.com/forecast/reference/ets.html) (ETS), [Autoregressive Integrated Moving Average](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average)(ARIMA), or [Box-Cox transform, ARMA errors, Trend, and Seasonal](https://robjhyndman.com/papers/ComplexSeasonality.pdf)(BATS/TBATS).

 ### Reference

-Since it's not exactly a new field, there are many, many books on time-series analysis.
+Since the field has been around a while, there are many, many books on time-series analysis.
 A recent one I find interesting is Aileen Nielsen's [Practical Time Series Analysis](https://www.oreilly.com/library/view/practical-time-series/9781492041641/).
 The writing is very accessible, there are plenty of references, and Nielsen alternated code examples between R and python.
-For some this could be a little disorienting, but I actually kind of liked it, since it showcases multiple tools.
+I can see this style becoming a little disorienting for some readers, but I actually liked it, since it forces you to focus on the concepts rather than implementation details while giving a good survey of available tools.